-I've read that some areas discourage off the grid living by using tough building codes or zoning.
-After all, the municipality relies on tax dollars to fund their treasury, so smaller homes that don't depend on the system won't contribute as much and are unwelcomed.
+I’ve read that some areas discourage off-the-grid living by using tough building codes or zoning.
+After all, the municipality relies on tax dollars to fund its treasury, so smaller homes that don’t depend on the system won’t contribute as much and are unwelcome.

 One of the main reasons I want to live off the grid is to reduce bills.
 Getting a massive tax bill in the mail is not a good day and one I want to eliminate.